HoangLa95/qualitedevs2/PSs/ps4.md

 Since we are no longer generating all files in the same location, we specify the destination and filename for each `.o` file using the `-o` option.
 For example, `-o build/objects/main.o` ensures `main.o` is generated in `build/objects/`.
 Similarly, `-MF build/dependencies/main.d` specifies the dependency file location and its name.

 Now, to clean the project (`make clean`), we simply delete the `build/` directory.
 The `-rf` option in `rm` combines *recursive* and *force*, allowing directory and subdirectory deletion without confirmation.

+We also add `build` to `.PHONY` in case the `build/` directory exists, but not its subdirectories.
+This could mislead `make`, making it think that `build` is up to date.
 :::

 8. Run `make`, `make run`, and `make clean` again and observe.